EOSIO/welcome/docs/40_smart-contract-guides/80_linking-custom-permission.md

 content_title: "Creating and Linking Custom Permissions"
 link_text: "Creating and Linking Custom Permissions"
 ---
+This tutorial shows how to creaet and use custom account permissions.

 ## Introduction
 On an EOSIO blockchain, you can create various custom permissions for accounts.
 A custom permission can later be linked to an action of a contract.
 This permission system enables smart contracts to have a flexible authorization scheme.